 UP COMING PERSONAL ADVENTURES & EXPEDITIONS-

-In March he is leading a Winter Ascent of Mt Toubkal in Morroco, for a group of people training for Everest later in the year!
+2018 was a busy year for James, in March he lead a Winter Ascent of Mt Toubkal in Morroco, for a group of people training for Everest later in the year!

-In July he is leading a group of Students on their project work and trekking expedition to Nepal, with Adventure Lifesigns.
+In July he lead a group of Students on their project work and trekking expedition to Nepal, with Adventure Lifesigns.

-August he is heading away exploring Spain with his family, before heading to Sweden for a recce, to paddle a remote Arctic river in preparation for a couple of expeditions in 2019!
+And in August he is headed of on an exploratory recce of the Harkan River in Sweden, the aim was to paddle a remote Arctic river in preparation for a couple of expeditions in 2019!

 In Search of Hannibal- Spain/ France/ Italy- James followed the route of Hannibals infamous crossing of the Alps by bike!